NGamaniprasad/Gamani/README.md

-# Learnt how to commit while chnage code in working directory
+# Learnt how to commit while change code in working directory - when we make changes